 Your body’s hormones control most of your basic bodily functions.
 They serve as an internal communication system between cells throughout the body.
-They coordinate everything from digestion and growth to your appetite, mood, and libido.
-So, when your hormones are out of balance even slightly, it can have a big impact on your health and well-being.
+They coordinate everything from digestion and growth to your appetite, immune function, mood, and libido.
+So, when your hormones are out of balance, even slightly, it can have a big impact on your health and well-being.

-Often when people’s hormones drop or become unbalanced, they turn to hormone replacement therapies to ease symptoms.
+Often, when people’s hormones drop or become unbalanced, they turn to hormone replacement therapies to ease symptoms.
 One such therapy, bioidentical hormone replacement therapy (BHRT), has gotten a lot of attention in recent years.
 It promises a “natural” solution to hormone issues.
-But what exactly is BHRT, and how is it different from other hormone replacement therapies?
+But what exactly is BHRT, and how’s it different from other hormone replacement therapies?